 Another important innovation is the Industrial Internet of things (IIoT), also known as Industry 4.0.
 IIoT is the general term for the proliferation of inexpensive, smart, connected sensors and devices that can be used to monitor and control virtually anything and everything throughout the entire supply chain.
 IIoT brings vastly greater quantities of data into the planning systems that feed the AI and machine learning engines.

 While not new, cloud deployment continues to add new capabilities to MRP systems, including collaboration tools that are key to today’s working styles.
 The cloud also offers better security, higher availability, and more reliable and sustainable systems through disciplined back-up, fail-over, and disaster recovery.
 Finally, in-memory databases bring unprecedented performance speed to MRP systems, for significantly faster response times.

 Any MRP overview is a snapshot of a living organism.
 In more than a half-century of development and growth, MRP has progressed from a relatively simple and straightforward calculation to become a comprehensive, intelligent, and vital decision-support system.
-It offers effective, efficient, and responsive planning and management for any organization that turns components into products to meet customer demands.
+It offers effective, efficient, and responsive planning and management for any organisation that turns components into products to meet customer demands.